danbz/aesthetic-programming/source/figurelist.md

 * Figure 5.5: Langton's Ant - Initial steps
 * Figure 5.6: Langton's Ant - Process
 * Figure 5.7: Langton's Ant - a snapshot of emergence
-* Figure 6.1: A screenshot of the game ToFu Go!, developed and designed by Francis Lam, (image courtesy of the designer)
+* Figure 6.1: A screenshot of the game ToFu Go!, developed and designed by Francis Lam.
+Image courtesy of the designer
 * Figure 6.2: A screenshot of the Eating tofu game
 * Figure 7.1: The installation of Vocable Code, detail
 * Figure 7.2: The live coding/educational version of Vocable Code